Miguelepst/personal-englsih-system/README.md

 ### 5. 🔴 Certification & Evaluation
 In this final stage, AI challenges me to prove I’ve mastered specific errors.
 Only after successfully passing is an error marked `"Corregido"`.

+> 🔎 Note: The file `miguel-en-dialogos-unreviewed.json` stores spontaneous English samples before analysis.
+> It serves as the **raw source** for identifying real mistakes in Stage 2.

 ---

 ## 🧠 Philosophy